Places To Visit In Lucknow: Where Modernity And Tradition Co-exist

 9. Nawab Wajid Ali Shah Zoological Garden

 Known as the Prince of Wales Zoological Gardens, Nawab Wazid Ali Shah Prani Udyan or the Lucknow Zoological Garden is a great place for undertaking small treks.
 There are trails marked inside the park that will guide you in walking these treks.
 Nature photographers and zoology enthusiasts have a field day here apart from the usual tourists.
-You can visit the garden on all days between 9:00 am to 6:00 pm.
+You can visit the garden every day between 9:00 am to 6:00 pm.

 10. Janeshwar Mishra Park